hrr15-triceratops/triceratops/PRESS-RELEASE.md

   > We provide a simple and elegant platform for users to share projects and gauge interest in those projects.
 We allow inspired community members the freedom to contribute how and when they want!

 ## Quote from You ##
   > "From personal experience, when one is involved in ones community -- when one maintains and fosters relationships with one's neighbors, the result is a more caring, beautiful and fun community.
-WeBloc seeks to change the way we view communities and our power to effect change within them." -M. Keith-
+WeBloc seeks to change the way we view communities and our power to affect change within them." -M. Keith-

 ## How to Get Started ##
   > Head to WeBloc.co